BolehVPN Review: Quick Expert Summary

 BolehVPN Streaming & Torrenting

-I wasn’t able to unblock Netflix, and my colleague in the UK couldn’t watch BBC iPlayer even when using the dedicated streaming servers.
+I wasn’t able to watch Netflix Romania connected to a local server in Romania, and my colleague in the UK confirmed that the VPN doesn’t work with BBC iPlayer even when using the dedicated streaming servers.

-That said, my colleagues and I were able to access less-popular streaming sites like VRV, Sony Crackle, Pandora, and Crunchyroll.
+That said, my international colleagues were able to watch content on less-popular streaming sites like VRV, Sony Crackle, Pandora, and Crunchyroll.

 BolehVPN is okay for torrenting.
 It allows P2P traffic on certain servers, and it works with popular torrent clients like uTorrent, qBittorrent, and Vuze (I had the fastest speeds with qBittorrent, which BolehVPN recommends for Windows users).